 It’s that time of the year!
 What time?
 Cocktail and mocktail time!
 It’s hot and I’m working a ton, so when I stop for the day I want a special drink.
 That could be with or without alcohol, as long as it’s refreshing and bursting with flavor.
 My Homemade Blueberry Thyme Syrup takes care of that part.

 Don’t you just love my vintage Libbey glass?
-Well, I’ve opened up an etsy store and you can buy some of your own by going here to Kitchen Kat’s Vintage.
+Well, I’ve opened up an etsy store, Kitchen Kat’s Vintage and you can check out what’s in the store.
+I have a few dozen glasses that I hope to enter in this month.

 This is so easy to make and you’ll wonder why you haven’t already done it.
 It’s as easy as adding fresh blueberries, sugar, and water to a pan, mashing the berries, bring almost to a boil.
 Then remove from the heat and add the fresh thyme and let it infuse for about 15 minutes.